itornaza/cpp-geeks-cafe/README.md

 Following the same style, tests are implemented in `test.cpp` and can be launched with the `-t` option, as described below in the 'Basic build instructions' section.

+There are two files in the `src` directory, `server.cpp` and `client.cpp` that are not part of the program at this first version.
+Please disregard them as they will be part of a future version that will be used on UNIX systems only.

 ## Rubric points addressed

 ### Loops, Funtions, I/O